mrakgr/The-Spiral-Language/readme.md

 0L
 ```

 Tuples themselves are only manifested in the generated code on join point and branch returns.
 They get destructured right away and tracked by their individual variables on bindings and function applications.
-Had I not bound the method return to `x`, it would not have been destructured.
+Had the method return not been bound to `x`, it would not have been destructured.
 This is the desired behavior because otherwise destructuring might block tail call optimizations.

 ```
 met f _ = 1